 Continue Reading Below

-You probably know the drill: our survey asked respondents to rate their overall satisfaction, reliability, and tech support experience with the CRM service they use, plus the likelihood they would recommend it to others.
+We did the same thing this month that we do every month in our Business Choice survey—we asked respondents to rate their overall satisfaction, reliability, and tech support experience, this time with the CRM solution they use, plus the likelihood they would recommend it to others.

 You can be part of Business Choice!
 Sign up for the Readers' Choice Survey mailing list to receive invitations in the future.